 - B.S., Economics and Political Science, James Madison University, 1993

 Summa Cum Laude

-- Named in the 2013 edition of Northern California Super Lawyers
+- Named in the 2013-2018 editions of Northern California Super Lawyers

 - Advisory Board Member, Certified Equity Professional Institute